-DHS activities include alcohol and other drug abuse prevention, mental health, public health, implementation of long-term care, disability determination, regulation of state nursing homes and numerous other programs that aid and protect the citizens of our state.
-The Department also oversees seven 24/7 institutions: three centers for the developmentally disabled; a facility for mentally ill inmates; two psychiatric hospitals; and a facility for treating sexually violent persons.
-The Department's thousands of employees, along with the local counties, health care providers, and community partners, among others, work together to protect and promote the health and safety of the citizens of Wisconsin.
+DHS works with local counties, health care providers, and community partners, among others, to provide alcohol and other drug abuse prevention, mental health, public health, implementation of long-term care, disability determination, regulation of state nursing homes and numerous other programs that aid and protect the citizens of our state.
+DHS also oversees seven 24/7 institutions: three centers for the developmentally disabled; a facility for mentally ill inmates; two psychiatric hospitals; and a facility for treating sexually violent persons.

 Programs and Services within the Office of the Secretary

-The Tribal Affairs Office (TAO), which is part of the Office of the Secretary, assists the Department in maintaining an effective government-to-government relationship with the 11 recognized Wisconsin tribal governments and the Great Lakes Inter-Tribal Council (GLITC).
+The Tribal Affairs Office assists DHS in maintaining an effective government-to-government relationship with the 11 recognized Wisconsin tribal governments and the Great Lakes Inter-Tribal Council.

 Office of the Secretary